Gretchen DeVault's music has been licensed to Target and Motorola as well as several independent films.

 The Icicles are a melodic indie pop ensemble fronted by singer/songwriter/guitarist Gretchen DeVault and her longtime musical partner, the ethereal keyboard alchemist Joleen Rumsey.
 Lead guitarist Rebecca Rodriguez, who joined for 2007’s Arrivals and Departures, offers an increasingly emphatic reverb-drenched counterpoint to Joleen’s spaced-out sounds.
-The band was joined on Renegade Parade by a new rhythm section — Zane DeVault and Aaron Ekins (making it a family affair — Zane is Gretchen’s hubby and Aaron is her brother-in-law).
+The band was joined by a new rhythm section — Zane DeVault and Aaron Ekins for Renegade Parade and Trees Touch Skies.

 Voluptuous Panic is a sonic exploration of a series of realizations: life is change.
 Dreams are real.
 The present is an artifact of the past and a premonition of the future.
 Beauty is connected to pain, while pain holds beauty in its heart.
 We are connected to the sky, and the only direction is forward.
 Or in shorthand -- a shoegazer band.
 This project began when band co-founder Brian J. Bowe moved to Paris for a year and he and I started recording transatlantically using GarageBand and DropBox.